 The Entire Process of Block Printing Goes as Follows:

-First of all, a print is drawn on paper and then it is meticulously carved across the Sheesham or timber wooden block of 18-25 centimetres.
-Similarly, for every design and every colour, these blocks are prepared.
-Then these blocks are kept in oil for 10-15 days to get soften.
+First of all, a print is drawn on paper and then it is meticulously carved across the Sheesham or timber wooden block of 18-25 centimeters.
+Similarly, for every design and every color, these blocks are prepared.
+Then these blocks are kept in oil for 10-15 days to soften.
 The blocks are named differently as per their uses.
 For example, the block which used to print the outline on fabric is known as ‘rekh’ block.
-The fill block is known as ‘Datta' and the ground colour block is called as ‘gud’.
+The fill block is known as ‘Datta' and the ground color block is called as ‘gud’.
 The block carving is entirely done by hand and indeed requires years of practice to carve a design perfectly on a block.
-These block prints can well go on Bedsheets, curtains and many other Indian ethnic wear.
+These block prints can well go on Bedsheets, curtains, and many other Indian ethnic wear.

 Preparing colors for block printing involves mixing pigments with a liquid binder to create a soft, even base for the color.
 The colors are then kept separately on trays to prevent mixing.
 This step is crucial in achieving the desired design and color consistency in the final printed product.
 Proper preparation of colors ensures that the ink spreads evenly on the carved blocks and produces high-quality prints

-Before the printing starts, the fabric is washed to make its starch free.
-Now the color is evened out on the tray, each block is dipped carefully and pressed hard on the fabric to make a clear impression.
-First, the outlines of prints are done then the other blocks are used to fill the color.
-The process indeed takes a lot of time as the variety of blocks (depending on design) is printed repeatedly to ready a piece of fabric.
-Once the fabric is printed, it is dried in sun and then rolled in the newspaper so that the print doesn't stick to each other.
-It is steamed and again dried in sun after a wash so that the masters get assured of his fabric and print.
-Lastly, the fabric is ironed, packed and sent to market.
+Before the printing starts, the fabric is washed to make it starch-free.
+Now the color is evened out on the tray, and each block is dipped carefully and pressed hard on the fabric to make a clear impression.
+First, the outlines of the prints are done then the other blocks are used to fill the color.
+The process indeed takes a lot of time as the variety of blocks (depending on design) is printed repeatedly to read a piece of fabric.
+Once the fabric is printed, it is dried in the sun and then rolled in the newspaper so that the print doesn't stick to each other.
+It is steamed and again dried in the sun after a wash so that the master gets assured of his fabric and print.
+Lastly, the fabric is ironed, packed, and sent to market.

 Undoubtedly, it is the slowest of all methods of textile printing but then it is the exclusive and extremely artistic one.
-Traditionally, only designs like flowers, leaves, or trees were carved on blocks but now many western designs inspired by cityscapes, other cultures have come up.
+Traditionally, only designs like flowers, leaves, or trees were carved on blocks but now many Western designs inspired by cityscapes, and other cultures have come up.
 The trends of geometrical and abstract figures are also seen in hand block printing now.
-Hand block printed fabrics are used to create a variety of products, including shirts, sarees, bed sheets, dresses, and Salwar –suits, Anarkali suits, and many other women’s wear.
+Hand-block printed fabrics are used to create a variety of products, including shirts, sarees, bed sheets, design dresses, Salwar –suits, Anarkali suits, and many other women’s wear.
 These products not only look elegant but are also unique, making them stand out from the crowd.
 The colors used in hand block printing are often bright and vivid, adding to the beauty of the final product.